AlexGidman/BPM/README.md

 # BPM
-A web application for searching Spotify for track information.
-Built using thee Flask framework.
+A web application for searching Spotify for track information, built using the Flask framework.

 ### Dependencies
 * Python3